ForthScriptLang/forthscript/README.md

 [2 3]# + # When '+' is interpreted, it will add up 2 and 3
 [5]#
 ```
-Here are all arithmetic operations in pila.
+Here are all arithmetic operations in forthscript.
 ##### Addition
 ```
 []# 2 3 +